 If your employer is paying part or all of your tuition, obtain a letter of intent or purchase order from your employer.
 It must include your name, social security number, amount to be paid, billing address, and the original signature of the person(s) authorizing payment.
 This documentation must be provided when the paper registration form is submitted.
 The release of the grade will be withheld until payment is received.
 DCPS teachers must submit the following information to the Office of Continuing Education: a copy of the registration form, including the name of their school, and a copy of their DCPS Form 1000.
 The University will not bill in order to reimburse the student.
 Students who submit billing authorization cannot register online.

-Tuition for graduate-level credit courses is $530 (the audit fee is $265.
-Audit registrations cannot be processed online).
-Tuition for the Praxis I Preparation courses is $300.
+Tuition for graduate level Continuing Education credit courses is $530.
+(The audit tuition is $265.
+Audit registrations cannot be processed online and require permission from the director.)
 If a course requires a book and/or materials fee, students will be notified on the first day of class.
-Computer courses have a $10 lab fee added to the tuition amount.
-All registrations (paper and online) with all required documentation and payment must be submitted one week before class starts or a $50 late fee will be charged to your student account.
-Late registrations are accepted on a space available basis; payment will not be accepted more than 24 hours after the first day of class.
-Online registration is not available on the day the course begins.
+All registrations with required documentation and payment must be submitted seven calendar days prior to the class start date to avoid a $50 late registration fee.
+Registrations are accepted on a space available basis.
+Full payment is required at the time of registration.
+Registrations and payments will not be accepted after the start time of an in person class; online class registrations and payments will be accepted until 11:59 pm on the class start date.
 A $50 administrative fee is assessed for all drops.
 The late fee and drop fee are non-refundable.

 Each course awards three graduate-level credits (with the exception of non credit Praxis preparation courses).
 Letter grades are issued at the end of the courses.
 Grades cannot be given over the telephone.
 Students who register online will be able to access their grades online within 72 hours of the completion of the course through Self-Service, Trinity’s Online Registration and Student Account Program.
-Report cards are mailed to students two to four weeks after the last class meeting.
-To request an official transcript, please visit the Enrollment Services website or our Forms webpage to download a transcript request form.
-Students may also request a transcript online through Self-Service.
-Submit that form to the Office of Enrollment Services as indicated on the form.
+To request an official transcript, please visit the Enrollment Services website for directions.
 Please see the Grade Appeals section below for questions about appealing a final course grade.